vibe-code-inc/pm-board-experiment/src/ui/features/task_card/task_card.specs.md

 - Create a reusable component that follows single responsibility principle
 - Use refs for DOM manipulation during drag operations
 - Maintain accessibility during all interaction states
+- Properly communicate drag events to parent components

 ## Behavioral Expectations
 - Card should be draggable between status columns
+- Card should be draggable within the same column for reordering
 - Clicking the card should open the task detail modal
 - Visual indicators should reflect the task's priority
 - Due date should be formatted appropriately